burro-robotics/react-nested-tree2/README.md

 - **data**: The tree structure data.
 - **renderLeaf**: A function to render a leaf node.
-- **renderBranch**: A function to render a branch node with toggle functionality.
+- **renderBranch**: A function to render a branch node.
+- **getIsToggled**: A function that returns wether the examined item will be toggled or not.
 - **depth** (optional): The initial depth to render.

 ## Types